pemcg/manageiq-automation-howto-guide/chapter7/associations_in_practice.md

 ## Associations in Practice

 We saw from [Active Record Associations](### Active Record Associations) that there are associations been many of the Active Records (and hence Service Models).
-We use this extensively when scripting, so for example to find the name of the cluster that our VM is running on, we follow the assocation between MiqAeServiceVmRedhat and MiqAeServiceEmsCluster...
+We use these extensively when scripting, so for example to find the name of the cluster that our VM is running on, we follow the assocation between MiqAeServiceVmRedhat and MiqAeServiceEmsCluster...

 ```ruby
 cluster = $evm.root['vm'].ems_cluster.name